Increase in residents’ understanding of Environment Canterbury’s role.

 - Awareness of the different roles of Environment Canterbury vs their local city/district council.

-- Overall sense of Environment Canterbury performance, as well as suggestions for improvement.
+- The overall sense of Environment Canterbury performance, as well as suggestions for improvement.

 - Communication and engagement – do people feel informed; how do they find out information.

-The initial research found that only one in five (21%) stated the organisation's performance was good or excellent.
+The second round of research found that 20% stated the organisation's performance was good or excellent, compared to 21% in 2018.

-Participants were more positive about how well we manage air quality (36% saying good or excellent), but less positive about Canterbury's freshwater management (19%).
+Participants were more positive about how well we manage air quality (36% saying good or excellent) – same as 2018, but less positive about Canterbury's freshwater management (24%) – up from 19% in 2018.

 Those who said they knew more about the organisation were more positive than those who didn’t know what the organisation does, and those who had received information through Environment Canterbury’s social media and website were particularly positive.
 In the coming year, we will broaden the organisation’s communication efforts so that more residents are aware of Environment Canterbury and why we do what we do.